pspiworld/piworld/README.md

     sudo apt-get install cmake libsqlite3-dev xorg-dev

+additional package required for Pi 4 (or the experimental Mesa driver for Pi 2 or 3):

+    sudo apt-get install libgles2-mesa-dev

 ### Compile and Run

 Once you have the dependencies (see above), run the following commands in your